-Also purchased is the Bronze statue of The Need to Know by Hollis Williford .
-The boy lying on his dog is a pleasant reminder of the enjoyment of reading.
+The Friend’s Place has also purchased the bronze statue of The Need to Know by Hollis Williford.
+The statue features a boy laying down with a book, resting his head on his dog.
+Displayed outside the entrance to the library, it is a pleasant reminder of the enjoyment of reading.

 Friends have continued to fund current updates inside the Southeast Regional Library with the complete renovation of the children’s reading room, The Shoe House.
 In 2009, at the cost of $9,400 this room was made into “The Dig”.
 The murals inside and out along the walls were done by dv8 Murals, who also has painted the murals at the Phoenix Zoo.
 They did this work for half of their cost because they wanted to give back to the library that their children enjoyed growing up and using this area.